griffio/ktor-server-01/ReadMe.md

 * Build & Deploy settings
 * Set repo branch
 * Set health check to /health
-* Leave Dockerfile and other settings settings to defaults
+* Leave Dockerfile and other settings to defaults

 ### Multistage Dockerfile